-One of the oldest health practices in US, Otorhinolaryngology deals with the diagnosis and treatment of ailments in not only the ear, nose and throat, but also in other illnesses related to head, neck, larynx (voice box), mouth and sinuses.
+One of the oldest health practices in the US, Otorhinolaryngology deals with the diagnosis and treatment of ailments in not only the ear, nose, and throat, but also in other illnesses related to head, neck, larynx (voice box), mouth and sinuses.

 Otorhinolaryngology billing and coding can be a complex procedure as the billing is done for surgical procedures as well as office visits.
 It also gets frustrating to call insurance providers time and again for reimbursements.

-For e.g. sinus could be at the frontal, maxillary, sphenoid or the ethmoid regions, hence coders need to code differently for all these sinuses.
+For e.g. sinus could be at the frontal, maxillary, sphenoid, or the ethmoid regions, hence coders need to code differently for all these sinuses.
 Coders must be careful while coding for removal of nasal polyps as it is included in surgical codes, but not separately.
-Coding errors which must be taken care of are also those related to billing cautery of the turbinates, coding for tissue removal etc.
+Coding errors that must be taken care of are also those related to billing cautery of the turbinates, coding for tissue removal, etc.

 The physician must hence remove tissue from inside the maxillary sinus, not around its opening.
 Further, while coding for ostium balloon dilation codes, coders need to look for terms such as ‘dilation’ or ‘displacement.’
 For endoscopic sinus surgery, the physician must document as per soft tissue and/or bone removal, not displacement or dilation.
 If a physician performs a balloon dilation, soft tissue and/or bone removal, coders must report only endoscopic sinus surgery code, not both.

 They are regularly trained and this cost gets reduced for the healthcare provider.
 They also save time while the medical practitioners can focus on patient care and the administration can assist patients in other matters.
-Nonetheless it is absolutely essential that outsourcing must be given to the agency which specializes in ENT billing and providers including Medicare, Medicaid and other private payers.
+Nonetheless, it is absolutely essential that outsourcing must be given to the agency which specializes in ENT billing and providers including Medicare, Medicaid, and other private payers.